Personalized Spiking Neural Networks with Ferroelectric Synapses for EEG Signal Processing: Results and Discussion

 In this section, instead we investigate to which extent a transfer learning strategy can be implemented with ferroelectric synapses.
 The starting point is the baseline network (see \autoref{fig:baseline}) trained with floating-point precision.
 First, the effect of quantization on the network's performance is measured.
 Synaptic weights were quantized to a specified number of discrete levels using uniform binning.
 For the two-class motor imagery classification task, as shown in \autoref{fig:quant} (a) the accuracy remains as high as 78\% even when the weights are constrained to only three quantization levels ($-\max$, $0$, $+\max$).
 This robustness to coarse weight quantization is a well-known strength \cite{li2020robustness} of spiking neural networks, in which information is primarily encoded and propagated through spike timing rather than precise synaptic weight values \cite{rueckauer2017conversion}.
 Consequently, the burden of precision is shifted from the weight domain to the temporal domain (e.g., spike times), enabling tolerance to low-resolution synaptic weights.

 To emulate device-level programming variability, Gaussian noise was added to the quantized weights.
 The noise standard deviation was defined as a fraction $\eta$ of the mean value of the non-zero quantized levels.
 The relationship between the network’s test accuracy and quantization levels was evaluated for $\eta$ ranging from 5\% to 50\%, the corresponding results are presented in \autoref{fig:quant}(b).
-For the characterized device, the maximum $\eta$ of programmed weight from \autoref{fig:figx-device}(e) is 3.75\%.
+For the characterized device, the maximum $\eta$ of programmed weight from \autoref{fig:figx-device}(f) is 3.75\%.
 These measurements correspond to a single device and we can anticipate a higher programming error when accounting for device-to-device variability.
 Nevertheless, from the results, we can infer that only a drop in accuracy of 2\% is observed for an extreme noise level of 25\%.
 Prior work \cite{shen2024conventional, stromatias2015robustness} has shown that SNNs can retain accuracy under substantial synaptic-weight noise and reduced precision, and in some regimes can be more robust to weight perturbations than comparable non-spiking neural networks \cite{li2020robustness}, supporting the use of low-resolution (e.g., low-bit or binary) weights for neuromorphic deployment.
+While these results highlight the robustness of the adopted SNN to coarse weight quantization and programming noise, a direct comparison with a non-spiking network under the same architectural and ferroelectric hardware-mapping constraints remains an important direction for future work.